-Course Units

-1st Semester/Fall

-HIST 7A History of the United Sta 1877 ates to 3

-One course from List A 3

-General Education and Electives 9

-Total 15

-2nd Semester/Spring

-HIST 7B History of the United Sta Since 1865 ates 3

-One course from List A 3

-General Education and Electives 9

-Total 15

-3rd Semester r/Fall

-One course from List B 3-5

-General Education and Electives 10-12

-Total 15

-4th Semester/Spring

-One course from List C 3

-General Education and Electives 12

-Total 15
+Course 1st Semester/Fall HIST 7A History of the United States 1877 One course from List A General Education and Electives Total 2nd Semester/Spring HIST 7B History of the United States Since 1865 One course from List A General Education and Electives Total 3rd Semester/Fall One course from List B 3-5 General Education and Electives 10-12 15 Total 4th Semester/Spring One course from List C 3 General Education and 12 Electives 15 Total Program Learning Outcomes

-- · Demonstrate knowledge of the historical process within particular fields of history and effectively link historical cause and - Apply historical methodology and critical thinking in order to analyze primary and secondary sources and historical - Interpret the diverse historical forces which have shaped the past and inform the content of the present.
+- · Demonstrate knowledge of the historical process within particular fields of history and effectively link historical cause and effect. - · Apply historical methodology and critical thinking in order to analyze primary and secondary sources and historical arguments. - · Interpret the diverse historical forces which have shaped the past and inform the

-HIST 1, American Indian History and Culture

-AA/AS area 2, 5; CSU area D; IGETC area 4

-Survey of American Indians: Traditional ways of life and history both before and after contact with Europeans; current trends in American Indian socio-economic and cultural 2205.00 development.
+3

-HIST 2A, History of European Civilization
+~ HIST 2A, History of European Civilizatio n

+3 3 Units

+3 3 hrs lecture (GR or P/NP).

+0 Acceptable for credit: UC/CSU

-AA/AS area 2: CSU area D: IGETC area 4; (C-ID HIST 170)
+8 AA/AS area 2; CSU area D; IGETC area 4; (C-ID HIST 170)

-History of Western civilization to 1660: Prehistoric, Ancient, Medieval, and
+2 History of Western civilization to 1660: Prehistoric, Ancient, Medieval, and

-Renaissance periods to 1660.
-2205.00
+0 Renaissance periods to 1660.
+2205.00)

-HIST 2B, History of European Civilization
+HIST 2B, History of European Civilizatio n

+3 Units

+3 hrs lecture (GR or P/NP).

 HIST 2A is not a prerequisite for HIST 2B.

-AA/AS area 2: CSU area D: IGETC area 4; (C-ID HIST 180)

-History of Western civilization since 1660: Rise of nations, revolutionary eras, European expansion and decline; Europe and its impact on the world; emphasis on ideas and institutions rather than national histories.
+HIST 2A is not a prerequisite for HIST 2B.
+Acceptable for credit: UC/CSU AA/AS area 2; CSU area D; IGETC area 4; (C-ID HIST 180) History of Western civilization since 1660: Rise of nations, revolutionary eras, European expansion and decline; Europe and its impact on the world; emphasis on ideas and institutions rather than national histories.
+2205 00 to 3 3 9 15 3 Units 3 hrs lecture (GR or P/NP).
+Acceptable for credit: UC/CSU AA/AS area 2; CSU area D; IGETC area 4; (C-ID HIST 150) Survey of the development of world civilizations to 1500.
+2205.00 3 3 HIST 3B, Modern World History: Present 3 Units 1500-

-HIST 3A, World History to 1500
+Units HIST 3A, World History to 1500